 Combining their travel statistics and giving them a personalized offer will really deepen your relationship and instill trust that will show them that you care.
 That way, they are more likely to recommend you, continue using your services and stay loyal to your agency.

-You can top retargeted ads off with additional perks like discount vouchers, VIP offers, loyalty cards and similar, to give them an all-encompassing experience and reward their loyalty to your brand.
+You can top retargeted ads off with additional perks like discount vouchers, VIP offers, loyalty cards and similar, to give them an all-encompassing experience and reward their loyalty to your brand with various marketing personalization tools.
 Here is how retargeting works when using emails.

 Reason 2 — Effectively build buyer personas